What is the LMAA and what does it do?

 Occasionally, however, the LMAA (or, more usually, the President for the time being) will appoint arbitrators, when an arbitration agreement provides for it to do so or when parties specially agree that it should.

 The LMAA does not seek to train or educate arbitrators: its Full Members are considered capable of acting as arbitrators when they are admitted to membership.
-It usually has between 30 and 40 Full Members, as well as a number of Retired Members.
-In order to maintain the fullest possible links with the users of London maritime arbitration and their representatives it also maintains a category of Aspiring Full Membership (usually around 30 members) and a category of Supporting Membership usually of some 800 or more individuals.
+It usually has between 30 and 40 Full Members, 20 to 30 Aspiring Full Members, as well as a number of Retired Members.
+In order to maintain the fullest possible links with the users of London maritime arbitration and their representatives it also maintains a category of Supporting Membership usually of some 800 or more individuals.

 The LMAA has also published a set of Terms & Procedures, the LMAA Terms 2021 subject to which members accept arbitration appointments and which thus govern the very large majority of London maritime arbitrations.
 It has also produced a Small Claims Procedure (SCP), an Intermediate Claims Procedure (ICP) and a set of Mediation Terms.

 Full members of the LMAA are those arbitrators practising maritime arbitration in London who have satisfied the LMAA Committee that they are and have been working as arbitrators and are capable of properly conducting themselves as arbitrators, writing awards, and so on.
 They come from many backgrounds: there are former brokers, owners, charterers, operators, consultants, surveyors, mariners, P&I Club executives, lawyers and judges.